runceel/durable-js-task-all-test/README.md

 ## Expect

-The orchestrator function returns "Error".
+The orchestrator function returns a string value "Error".
-Because ErrorActivity function is always throw an Error.
+Because ErrorActivity function is always throw an Error, so always go to catch block.

 ```typescript
 const orchestrator = df.orchestrator(function* (context) {